wangziqi2013/wangziqi2013.github.io/_posts/2019-03-18-efficient-support-of-pos-indep-on-nvm.markdown

 without any manual effort of type conversion.
 The compiler takes care of pointer compatibilities with type inference, and convers between different pointers if necessary.
 Based pointers improve over fat pointer in a way that the compiler is aware of the special access semantics of NVM, and could process common usages of fat pointers seamlessly.
-The problem, however,
+The problem, however, arises when a based pointer is incremented, decremented, or passed as arguments.
+The paper claims that these operations are difficult to reason about and use correctly.

+Beyond